wellyshen/react-cool-starter/README.md

 ## To Do...

-There're some features I'd like to include in the starter boilerplate in the near future.
+There're some features or improvements I'd like to do in the near future.
 If you have any great ideas or suggestions, feel free to fork the repository and share it.

+- [ ] Replacing the Mocha testing framework with [Jest](https://facebook.github.io/jest/)
 - [ ] Optimizing Webpack bundle performance
-- [ ] Support intel-i18n for React
-- [ ] Upgrade to React Router v4
+- [ ] Upgrade to React Router v4 (maybe the beta version)